Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra: Coulomb branches

 On the other hand, $[X_{\sigma}]\cdot 1$ is the class of the subspace of flags such that $\rho\cdot v(t)\in V[[t]]$ where

 The obstruction to this is the constant term of the first component of $v(t)$.
-This is a section of $\ell$ copies of the tautological bundle on the affine Grassmannian, which transform according to the standard representation of $GL_\ell$.
-Thus, $[X_{\sigma}]\cdot 1$ is just the Euler class of this line bundle.
-Using the notation introduced before and the Whitney sum formula, this is indeed Since this agrees with \eqref{eq:push1}, this completes the proof that we have a map $e'\mathsf{H}e'\to \fCoulomb$.
+This is a section of $\ell$ copies of the tautological bundle on the affine Grassmannian, which transform according to the standard representation of $GL_\ell$, and trivially with respect to the loop $\C^*$.
+Thus, $[X_{\sigma}]\cdot 1$ is just the Euler class of this bundle, which agrees with \eqref{eq:push1} by the convention we have chosen for Chern roots.
+This completes the proof that we have a map $e'\mathsf{H}e'\to \fCoulomb$.

 We note that $\Cspace'$ has a cell decomposition pulling back the Schubert decomposition, and this map hits the fundamental class of each cell.
 Using the shift elements constructed above, we see that the map from $e'\mathsf{H}e'$ hits the classes of Schubert cells for all simple reflections.
 Multiplying the classes of the simple reflections in the reduced decomposition of an element of the Weyl group hits the class of the corresponding Schubert cell, plus those of shorter length, by a standard argument (see, for example, \cite[Lemma 3.13]{SWschur}).
 Thus, the map is surjective, and the proof is completed. \end{proof}